La jolie fille de Perth: Act 4

 Mab comes to let Catherine know that the Duke intervened to prevent the duel between Smith and Ralph.
 However, Glover informs Mab that his daughter has lost her mind – Catherine appears and sings a distracted ballad.
 To shock her back to her senses, Mab decides to appear at her window and sing a reply to Smith's serenade.
 Catherine regains herself, swoons in the arms of Smith, and revives believing that it was all a dream, and all prepare for a joyous St Valentine's Day.

 Suite

 An orchestral suite of movements from the opera (sometimes titled 'Scènes bohémiennes') was published, with concert performances and later recordings.

 The movements are Prélude (to act 1), Sérénade (from "Viens, ma belle, je t'attends" for Smith in act 2), Marche (from the opening of act 2, "Bon citoyens"), and Danse bohémienne (Divertissement from act 2).

 In film

-At the beginning of the Soviet time loop movie Mirror for a Hero (1988), there is the Russian version of Smith's Sérénade by Gennady Pishchayev.
+At the beginning of the Soviet time loop movie Mirror for a Hero (1988), there is the Russian version of Smith's Sérénade sung by Gennady Pishchayev.